masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 const order = orderFunc('pizza', 'burger')
 ```
-This is how we can better control the function execution sequences when writing synchronous programming.
+This is what I am trying to show how we can better control the function execution sequences when writing synchronous programming.

 ### D) Problems with synchronous programming